 Class Representative: A parent volunteer from each class helps to coordinate project, supply, and volunteer needs with the teacher and other parents.
 In addition, this representative plans the auction project or basket for their child’s class.

 Field Day: Held in the spring, field day is organized by our PE teacher and involves 10-12 stations of activities and games that are set up outside the school building.
 Each parent volunteer is responsible for at least one station.

 5th Grade Parent Coordinator: A parent volunteer coordinates the events that are particular to the 5th grade year, including the End of the Year Party, 5th grade field trip, and 5th grade Promotion.

-Ice Cream Social (September): The ice cream social is an early evening event held at the beginning of the school year to welcome new and returning families.
+Fall Social (September): The social is an early evening event held at the beginning of the school year to welcome new and returning families.
 Volunteers are recruited in the spring to plan this event for the following year.
-Tasks include the purchase and scooping of ice cream and the organization of information booths.
+Tasks include organization of information booths, treats, and fun!

 K-2 and 3-5 Talent Shows: Volunteers coordinate this event and help students during the rehearsals and show.

 Library Helper: Volunteers assist in processing books, including putting durable covers on them, typing spine labels, affixing stamps and other labels to books, and re-shelving.